 Finding your target audience is a necessity for any business to be successful.
 Keep reading to learn how to use social media to find and engage your target customer.

-Finding Your Target Audience: Using Social Media to Find Your Target Customer
+Finding Your Target Audience: Using Social Media To Find Your Perfect Person

 Using social media can be very useful to the success of your business when it’s used correctly.
 It can be your secret weapon for expanding your exposure and finding new target customers.

 Unfortunately, the downside to social media is that there are LOTS of people who are just hanging out and looking around.
-You’ll find plenty of them, too – in fact, you’ll find WAY more lookers than members of your target audience.
+You’ll find plenty of them, too, trust me.
+In fact, you’ll find WAY more lookers than members of your target audience.

 Facebook’s algorithm is currently set to show your content to about 1-4% of the people who “like” your page.
 That’s it.